 Succulent, sweet, and just a bit spicy, Jalapeno Basil Pork Chop was my award-winning entry in the MS Magazine Recipe Contest in 2011.
 It’s a simple grilled pork chop with a scrumptious glaze.

 On a whim, I entered the MS Magazine Recipe Contest in 2011 after seeing a post on their facebook page.
-I was one day until deadline.
-My husband and I had won an Iron Chef competition with local foodies with this recipe, I had served it with rave reviews to our Supper Club, and even enjoyed it ourselves numerous occasions.
 I had it on file at my fingertips and sent it in immediately.
-I won the Grand Prize (and a sweet vacation to the beach for my hubs and I)!!
-I was thrilled.
-You will be too as soon as you grill this baby up!
+It was one day until the deadline.
+I won the Grand Prize which included beach vacation for my hubs and me among other items.
+I was thrilled, to say the least.

 - ½ cup dry white wine